dev-hd11/pytextgame/README.md

 7. [Notices](#notices)

 ## 👋🏼Introduction
-**PyTextGame** is a python library which can be used to develop text based games alomg with game logic for commercial games [Both graphic and console-based].
-It contains several features for making game development 3x faster.
+**PyTextGame** is a python library which can be used to develop text based games.
+It contains several features for making text-based game development faster.
 <br><br>
 ©️ 2023, Himank Deka & Contributors (check [CONTRIBUTERS](./CONTRIBUTERS.txt)) [All source code and resources]
 <br> All rights reserved.